ngandrass/moodle-data-archiving-concept/docs/requirements/base-requirements.md

     Archived data should automatically be deleted after the legal retention period.

 !!! warning "[REQ-DP-04] Policies"
-    Global archiving policies must be enforceable to ensure that all data is archived according to the institutions regulations and policies.
+    Global archiving policies must be enforceable to ensure that all data is archived according to the institution's regulations and policies.
 This includes, but is not limited to, the retention period of the data, the obligatory data that is always archived, the way data is stored, and the way data is accessed.